-Overlooking a beautiful sandy beach and thached parasols, Nos Clubhuis is where the local fishermen hang out and bring the best of their catch each day, usually wahoo, mahi mahi or tuna.
-It’s a great place to try authentic Aruban food.
+Overlooking a beautiful sandy beach and thatched parasols, Nos Clubhuis is where the local fishermen hang out and bring the best of their catch each day, usually wahoo, mahi mahi or tuna.
+It’s a great place to try authentic Aruban food and a contender for one of the best restaurants in Aruba thanks to the superb food, atmosphere and location.
 The atmosphere is welcoming and laid back, as is the service, but I found their Cangreu Burger ($11.50), a crab cake served with a spicy BBQ mayonnaise and fries, to be well worth the wait.
 I also tried their ceviche ($9.50), chunks of white fish marinated in lime with peppers, red onions and cilantro, which I’d highly recommend as well.

 Fresh fish and seafood at Driftwood

 Klipstraat 12, Oranjestad (Monday to Saturday 5 to 10.30pm).